I evaluate products and clearly explain their features based on my background as a technology writer with a Master of Science degree.

 Accidents happen even among the best drivers.
 Sometimes it just can’t be avoided due to the mistakes other drivers make.
-That’s when having a quality video of the event comes in handy for insurance purposes.
+Having a quality video of the event comes in handy for insurance purposes.

-I feel the best dash cam features are those that provide high quality video in all driving conditions and automatic functions that make it easy to use.
-You’ll want to be sure your dash cam includes the following features:
+I feel the best dashcam features are those that provide high-quality video in all driving conditions and automatic functions that make it easy to use.
+You’ll want to be sure your unit includes the following features:

 1. HD Video

+Wide Dynamic Range (WDR) technology helps compensate for light and dark exposure.
 Nighttime driving needs to be captured just as well as daytime.
-The Z-Edge S3 uses WDR technology to provide superior low light compensation.
+Look for dashcams that use WDR technology to provide superior low-light results.

-You’ll want a dash cam that will save and protect a video recording in an easy-to-find folder when it detects and accident.
+You’ll want a dashcam that will save a video recording in an easy-to-find folder when it detects an accident.
 While parked, it should also record an impact by another vehicle.
-Any sudden vibration will cause the Z-Edge S3 dash cam to wake up and record what’s happening for a few minutes under its own battery power.
+Any sudden vibration should cause the dashcam to wake up and record what’s happening for a few minutes under its own battery power.